Malate–aspartate shuttle: Mechanism

-The primary enzyme in the malate-aspartate shuttle is malate dehydrogenase.
+The primary enzyme in the malate–aspartate shuttle is malate dehydrogenase.
 Malate dehydrogenase is present in two forms in the shuttle system: mitochondrial malate dehydrogenase and cytosolic malate dehydrogenase.
 The two malate dehydrogenases are differentiated by their location and structure, and catalyze their reactions in opposite directions in this process.

 First, in the cytosol, malate dehydrogenase catalyses the reaction of oxaloacetate and NADH to produce malate and NAD+.
 In this process, two electrons generated from NADH, and an accompanying H+, are attached to oxaloacetate to form malate.

 Once malate is formed, the first antiporter (malate-alpha-ketoglutarate) imports the malate from the cytosol into the mitochondrial matrix and also exports alpha-ketoglutarate from the matrix into the cytosol simultaneously.
 After malate reaches the mitochondrial matrix, it is converted by mitochondrial malate dehydrogenase into oxaloacetate, during which NAD+ is reduced with two electrons to form NADH.
 Oxaloacetate is then transformed into aspartate (since oxaloacetate cannot be transported into the cytosol) by mitochondrial aspartate aminotransferase.
 Since aspartate is an amino acid, an amino radical needs to be added to the oxaloacetate.
 This is supplied by glutamate, which in the process is transformed into alpha-ketoglutarate by the same enzyme.

-The second antiporter (the glutamate-aspartate antiporter) imports glutamate from the cytosol into the matrix and exports aspartate from the matrix to the cytosol.
+The second antiporter (AGC1 or AGC2) imports glutamate from the cytosol into the matrix and exports aspartate from the matrix to the cytosol.
 Once in the cytosol, aspartate is converted by cytosolic aspartate aminotransferase to oxaloacetate.

-The net effect of the malate-aspartate shuttle is purely redox: NADH in the cytosol is oxidized to NAD+, and NAD+ in the matrix is reduced to NADH.
+The net effect of the malate–aspartate shuttle is purely redox: NADH in the cytosol is oxidized to NAD+, and NAD+ in the matrix is reduced to NADH.
 The NAD+ in the cytosol can then be reduced again by another round of glycolysis, and the NADH in the matrix can be used to pass electrons to the electron transport chain so ATP can be synthesized.

-Since the malate-aspartate shuttle regenerates NADH inside the mitochondrial matrix, it is capable of maximizing the number of ATPs produced in glycolysis (3/NADH), ultimately resulting in a net gain of 38 ATP molecules per molecule of glucose metabolized.
+Since the malate–aspartate shuttle regenerates NADH inside the mitochondrial matrix, it is capable of maximizing the number of ATPs produced in glycolysis (3/NADH), ultimately resulting in a net gain of 38 ATP molecules per molecule of glucose metabolized.
 Compare this to the glycerol 3-phosphate shuttle, which reduces FAD+ to produce FADH2, donates electrons to the quinone pool in the electron transport chain, and is capable of generating only 2 ATPs per NADH generated in glycolysis (ultimately resulting in a net gain of 36 ATPs per glucose metabolized).
 (These ATP numbers are prechemiosmotic, and should be reduced in light of the work of Mitchell and many others.
 Each NADH produces only 2.5 ATPs, and each FADH2 produces only 1.5 ATPs.
 Hence, the ATPs per glucose should be reduced to 32 from 38 and 30 from 36.
 The extra H+ required to bring in the inorganic phosphate during oxidative-phosphorylation contributes to the 30 and 32 numbers as well).